-We include the following controls in Table 1: the logarithm of GDP per capita in 1880, the lagged five year moving average of population growth rate, the lagged five year moving average of the percentage of the population enrolled in primary school, and the lagged level of exports divided by GDP.
+We include the following controls in Table 1: the logarithm of GDP per capita in 1880, logarithm of the lagged population growth rate plus 0.05 to allow for rates of depreciation and global technological progress (see Mankiw Romer and Weil), the lagged logarithm of the population aged 14 and under enrolled in primary school, and the lagged level of exports divided by GDP.

-To capture the impact of global capital market integration in year t we use the (lagged) five year moving average of the ratio of the Stone inflows to GDP.
-Of course, in an open economy, investment is the sum of two components: foreign savings (i.e., foreign borrowing-negative in the case of outflows), and national savings.
-Hence we
+To capture the short-run direct impact of global capital market integration in year t we use the logarithm of the ratio of the average of the Stone inflows to GDP over the years t - 1 to t - 5.
+Of course investment is the sum of two components: foreign savings (i.e., foreign borrowing-negative in the case of outflows), and national savings.
+Hence we also include the logarithm of the average of the ratio of domestic savings to GDP.23 Since savings ratios are only available for a restricted sample of 12 countries, we also report regressions without this variable.
+Econometrically this is a problem only if the saving rate is correlated with foreign financing.
+Actual savings ratios are fairly stable over time, so we think this it is a fair assumption to assume low correlation.
+Finally we